MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-exchange-with-imported-tpd.md

 ---

-# Exchange Online configuration for the Azure Rights Management service - indirect integration
+# Exchange Online IRM configuration when you have imported a trusted publishing domain

 >*Applies to: Azure Information Protection, Office 365*

-Use these instructions only if your Office 365 tenant doesn't yet support the AzureRMSLicensingEnabled parameter.
-This might be the case if you've previously enabled IRM for Exchange Online.
-To check, you can run the Exchange Online PowerShell command `Get-IRMConfig`:
+Use these instructions only if you have previously configured Exchange Online for IRM by importing your trusted publishing domain (TPD), and you need to be able to decrypt emails that were previously encrypted.

-- If you see **AzureRMSLicensingEnabled** in the results, do not use these instructions and instead, use [the Office instructions].
+If neither of these conditions apply to you, do not use these instructions and instead, use [the Office instructions].

-## Exchange Online: IRM Configuration
+## Exchange Online IRM configuration if you have an imported TPD

 To configure Exchange Online to support the Azure Rights Management service, you must configure the information rights management (IRM) service for Exchange Online.
 To do this, you use Windows PowerShell (no need to install a separate module), and run [PowerShell commands for Exchange Online](https://technet.microsoft.com/library/jj200677.aspx).

 > [!NOTE]
-> You cannot currently configure Exchange Online to support the Azure Rights Management service if you are using a customer-managed tenant key (BYOK) for Azure Information Protection, rather than the default configuration of a Microsoft-managed tenant key.
-For more information, see [BYOK pricing and restrictions](../plan-design/byok-price-restrictions.md).
+> Until Microsoft migrates your Office 365 tenant, you cannot configure Exchange Online to support the Azure Rights Management service if you are using a customer-managed tenant key (BYOK) for Azure Information Protection, rather than the default configuration of a Microsoft-managed tenant key.
 >
 > If you try to configure Exchange Online when the Azure Rights Management service is using BYOK, the command to import the key (step 5, in the following procedure) fails with the error message **[FailureCategory=Cmdlet-FailedToGetTrustedPublishingDomainFromRmsOnlineException]**.

-The following steps provide a typical set of commands that you would run to enable Exchange Online to use the Azure Rights Management service:
+The following steps provide a typical set of commands that you would run to enable Exchange Online to use the Azure Rights Management service for this scenario:

 1. If this is the first time that you have used Windows PowerShell for Exchange Online on your computer, you must configure Windows PowerShell to run signed scripts.
 Start your Windows PowerShell session by using the **Run as administrator** option, and then type: